If you need help, please click here:

 Compounding the problem, the surge in demand for high-resolution video streaming has also impacted the needs of campus networks.
-For example, intelligent applications — such as facial recognition systems — are becoming increasingly common on campuses, adding to the already high volume of video traffic from conferences, streaming, and VR devices.
+For example, intelligent applications are becoming increasingly common on campuses, adding to the already high volume of video traffic from conferences, streaming, and VR devices.

 Elsewhere, Internet of Things (IoT) applications, ranging from service robots and intelligent access controls to voice devices and sensors, are now regularly being deployed on campuses.
 The addition of so many IoT devices increases the complexity of the network structure, creating an even greater burden on copper wire networks.